 - How often do you need to use the grill?

 - What kind of foods will you be cooking on the grill?

 - Do you have access to natural gas or propane?

 Here are some pros and cons of each type of grill:

 - Heats up quickly

 - Allows for more precise temperature control

-- It can be used indoors or outdoors
+- Used indoors or outdoors

 - Easy to clean